chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/data.md

 💡 Don't forget to commit your changes with git!
 </div>

-Now that we have some actual data populating our component, obtained from the Vuex store, we could have wired it to `src/App.vue` and render the component there.
+Now that we have some actual data populating our component, obtained from the Pinia store, we could have wired it to `src/App.vue` and render the component there.
 Don't worry about it.
 We'll take care of it in the next chapter.